Trepan-Debuggers/python3-trepan/README.rst

 |Downloads| |Build Status|

-Overview
+.. contents:: :local:

+Abstract
 ========

 This is a gdb-like debugger for Python.
 It is a rewrite of pydb_ or *pdb* from the ground up.

-This code assumes Python version 3.3 or greater while trepan2_ supports Python 2.6 and 2.7.
 A command-line interface (CLI) is provided as well as an remote access interface over TCP/IP.

 See the Tutorial_  for how to use.